electricimp/PubNub/README.md

 })
 ```

-## Subscribing to Data: subscribe()
+## Subscribing to Data: subscribe(*channels*, *callback*)

-To subscribe to the channel, you need to specify the channel(s) you are subscribing to and provide a callback function to execute whenever there is more data.
+To subscribe to the channel, you need to specify the channel or channels you are subscribing to and provide a callback function to execute whenever there is more data.
+However many channels you provide, pass them as an array of one or more strings.
 The callback function takes three parameters: *err*, *result* and *timetoken*.
 The *result* parameter is a table containing a channel/value pair for each channel/message received:

 ```squirrel
 pubNub.subscribe(["foo", "demo"], function(err, result, timetoken) {